opensearch-project/anomaly-detection/README.md

 [![Forum](https://img.shields.io/badge/chat-on%20forums-blue)](https://discuss.opendistrocommunity.dev/c/Use-this-category-for-all-questions-around-machine-learning-plugins)
 ![PRs welcome!](https://img.shields.io/badge/PRs-welcome!-success)

-## Open Distro for Elasticsearch Anomaly Detection
+## OpenSearch Anomaly Detection

-The Open Distro for Elasticsearch Anomaly Detection plugin enables you to leverage Machine Learning based algorithms to automatically detect anomalies as your log data is ingested.
+The OpenSearch Anomaly Detection plugin enables you to leverage Machine Learning based algorithms to automatically detect anomalies as your log data is ingested.
 Combined with Alerting, you can monitor your data in near real time and automatically send alert notifications .
 With an intuitive Kibana interface and a powerful API, it is easy to set up, tune, and monitor your anomaly detectors.

 ## Highlights